XenitAB/azad-kube-proxy/README.md

 - Using the AKS Kubernetes API with service principals haven't been the easiest (and before AADv2 support, wasn't possible).
 - Full control of the Azure AD Application that is published.
 - Ability to filter groups based on prefix to only allow specific groups to be used with the cluster.
-- Ability to create RBAC rules based on group names instead of ObjectIDs.
+- Ability to create RBAC rules based on Azure AD group displayNames as well as objectIDs.

 ## What are the main features?